-So let’s assume that everyone hires great staff, is passionate about what they do, has a great facility in a great location, is the best at what they do, and loves teaching…well of course they do…that’s marketing and honestly why would anyone say anything else?
-So, then what – how do you choose the best music school?
+So let’s assume that everyone hires great staff, is passionate about what they do, has a great facility in a great location, is the best at what they do, and loves teaching… Well of course they do…that’s marketing and honestly why would anyone say anything else?
+So, now what – how do you choose the best music school?
 Below are a few things to consider when choosing and a bit about how Music and Play approaches things…

 1. HOW YOUNG IS TOO YOUNG – STARTING AT THE RIGHT AGE

 Adults can start any instrument at any time.
 As an adult, success is based on how willing an adult is to commit to practicing.
-For children, it is not so much age that is a determiner but rather the program and the approach to the instruction.
+For children, it is not so much that age that is a determiner, but rather the Program and the approach to the instruction.
 There are many studies that support the approach that sooner is better – not only for the development of their musicality but also for babies’ brain development and a variety of other developmental benefits.
-The following are guidelines we utilize to help our students to be successful in their music education.
+The following are guidelines that M&P utilizes to help our students to be successful in their music education.

 Group Music Classes – parented and unparented (ages 6 months – 11 years old)

 We recommend our Music Pups®, Music Cats®, Music Adventures and Keyboard Adventures: The Safari™ programs which provide our students with a firm foundation in music basics.
 This foundation is invaluable in their transition to private lessons (on any instrument) should they wish.
 We do not recommend private lessons to children under the age of 6 as we have found and believe that students learn more effectively through the multi-disciplinary programming of the programs listed above.